Mickey Joseph: Legal issues

 On November 30, 2022, Joseph was arrested by the Lincoln Police Department on suspicion of domestic assault and strangulation.
-Joseph is accused of having pushed his wife, pulled her hair, grab her by the throat and then striking her in the face.
+Joseph is accused of having pushed his wife, pulled her hair, grabbed her by the throat, and then striking her in the face.
 Police confirmed that Joseph's wife had trauma marks on her face.
 He was charged with one felony count of assault by strangulation.
+The charges against Mickey Joseph were later dropped.